-With 'museum complex' is understood to mean the entirety of the site (built-on and open) that falls under the legal or supervisory authority of the management of the Anne Frank House including, but not exclusively, exhibition halls, reception areas, meeting rooms, museum café, garden, other outdoor spaces and depots.
+With 'museum complex' is understood to mean the entirety of the site (built-on and open) that falls under the legal or supervisory authority of the management of the Anne Frank House including, but not exclusively, exhibition halls, reception areas, meeting rooms, educational areas, museum café, garden, other outdoor spaces and depots.

 These general Terms and Conditions shall apply to all visits to the Anne Frank House.
 Departures from these provisions may well apply during other special activities outside of regular opening hours and/or directed at other than the regular visitor, as in the case of hiring a hall, catering and the like.

 The Anne Frank House reserves the right to change its prices.

 The visitor is required at all times, upon request, to present proof of admission and a voucher or any discount coupon for admission to the personnel.